 In considering parental preferences, the criteria will be applied unless the LA has agreed with an individual governing body an alternative order of priority, as published in the school's prospectus.
 Where more parents have expressed a preference for a school in a particular year than there is room for, selection criteria will be applied in the following rank order:

 A ‘Looked After Child’ is deemed to be one who is ‘Looked After’ by a Local Authority in accordance with Section 22 of the Children Act.
 Wrexham County Borough Council follows regulations set by the Welsh Assembly Government to ensure that the interests of these most vulnerable children are protected.
 These children are given top priority in the over-subscription criteria for all schools, including applications outside of the normal admissions period.
+Applications for Looked After Children should be made by the relevant corporate parent.

 For further information on school admission policy and procedures click on the link to the Parents’ Guide to Education Services.